rhysjj111/Project_2_portfolio_website/README.md

 Javascript pop up quiz wireframe:
 ![Javacript pop up quiz wireframe](/assets/images/readme_images/Portfolio_project_javascript_wireframe.png)

+### Quiz
+- The quiz will have 7 potential questions.
+2 of them accessible depending on the answers given to previous questions.
+- The questions will be stored in an array; each question and answer pair in an object.
+- The quiz will be initiated by a button.
+When initiated, it will take place in a pop up window.
+- The questions will be cycled through with previous and next buttons.
+- A submit button wil call feeback option, based on the answers given.

 - End design similarity/difference
   - The wireframes were largely the same as the finished product, the main differences were some sizing of elements and a bootstrap carousel was used instead of a tile configuration for the photos in the commission gallery page.